aroario2003/tuxi-rofi/README.md

 ## Dmenu functionality

-Since I use rofi as my run launcher, I did not make this script with dmenu users in mind, However, I will be adding a flag so that dmenu users can also use this script without having to worry about learning to use rofi and configure it.
+Since I use rofi as my run launcher, I did not make this script with dmenu users in mind, However, you can use dmenu with the `-D` or `-a` flag.
+The difference between the two flags is that `-D` gives you the notification with the result to your query and the links related to the query whereas the `-a` flag only gives you a notification.
+I will be working on a flag to only give the links related to the given query in the coming days.

 ## More information

 At the moment, this script does not have a man page but I will be making one at some point in the future to make use of the script easier, However, for the time being you can use the `-h` flag in order to see all possible functions of the script.

+## Updates

+As of today **4/11/21**, I have added two dmenu flags in order to make the flag compatible with dmenu and also be available to strict suckless users.
+I Will be adding more functionality with dmenu in the coming days and weeks as I have the time.
+In the coming days and weeks I will also be working on a makefile and a man page for this scirpt so that it is easier to install and use.

+## License

+This project is licensed under the [GPL-3.0](./LICENSE).